 - Get Database Names

 Designing tables and their structure is an essential aspect.
 One has to decide the tables, relationships, and data normalization.
-So this section explains the basics, including creating tables, renaming, and altering existing Tables, columns, and temporary ones.
+So this SQL tutorial section explains the basics, including creating tables, renaming, and altering existing Tables, columns, and temporary ones.

 - Create Table